Garmelon/forst/API.md

   localDisplayName?: string;
 };

-type Reply =
+type Reply = {
-  | {
-      result: "success";
   user: User;
-    }
-  | { result: "not-present" }
-  | {
-      result: "rejected";
-      reason: string;
 };
 ```

 ### `send`

 Send a new message.

-The server may reject the command because the user is not in the specified room.
-If so, it will return the result `not-present`.

-The server may reject the command because the parent does not exist.
-If so, it
-will return the result `nonexistent-parent`.

-The server may reject the command for an arbitrary reason.
-If so, it will return
-the result `rejected` and provide a human-readable reason in its reply.
+The client may optionally include a local display name.
+This will override the
+local display name for this command only.

 This command is idempotent if a `token` value is provided.